CosyVoice3

 | HiFi-GAN | 50 - 170 ms |

-The LLM stage uses compile(shapeless: true) for the autoregressive loop, which eliminates recompilation overhead across varying sequence lengths.
-Batch-doubled CFG halves the number of DiT forward passes from 20 to 10.
+The quantized LLM variants (4-bit / 8-bit / 8-bit-full) use compile(shapeless: true) for the autoregressive loop, which eliminates recompilation overhead across varying sequence lengths.
+The bf16 variant skips that compile — MLX-Swift's shapeless tracer cannot infer the output shape of the bias-fused matmul that plain Linear uses — and runs the generation loop eagerly.
+Batch-doubled CFG halves the number of DiT forward passes from 20 to 10 in all variants.